onefoursix/dns-test/README.md

 ## Configuring the Utility
 The utility takes four arguments:

-1) Either a single hostname or a comma-delimited list of hostnames the utiolity will cycle through.
+1) Either a single hostname or a comma-delimited list of hostnames the utility will cycle through.
 2) The number of threads to spawn
 3) The millis to sleep between subsequent calls within each thread
 4) quietMode - set this to <code>true</code> or <code>false</code>.
 (See below for an explanation)